KubeDeckio/KubeBuddy/docs/docs/usage/powershell-usage.md

   - calico-system
 ```

-If `excluded_namespaces` is not defined, KubeBuddy falls back to a default set.
+If `excluded_namespaces` is not defined, KubeBuddy powered by KubeDeck falls back to a default set.

 To apply the exclusion in any CLI command: